bejoypramanick/knowledgebot/FINAL_DEPLOYMENT_GUIDE.md

 # 🚀 FINAL Cloudflare Pages Deployment Guide

-## ✅ **PROBLEM SOLVED: Bun Detection Issue**
+## ✅ **PROBLEM SOLVED: Package Manager Detection Issue**

-The issue was that Cloudflare Pages was auto-detecting Bun from the environment and ignoring our npm configuration.
+The issue was that Cloudflare Pages was auto-detecting alternative package managers from the environment and ignoring our npm configuration.
 I've now implemented multiple layers of protection to force npm usage.

 ## 🔧 **EXACT Cloudflare Pages Settings**